awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

 The activity details for **Overall VPC flow volume** show the interactions between an EC2 instance and IP addresses during a selected time range\.

+To display the activity details for a single time interval, choose the time interval on the chart\.

-To display the activity details, choose **View flow details**\.
+To display the activity details for the current scope time, choose **display details for scope time**\.

 ## Content of the activity details<a name="drilldown-vpc-volume-content"></a>

-When you first display the activity details, the content reflects the activity during the current scope time\.
+The content reflects the activity during the selected time range\.

 The activity details contain an entry for each unique combination of IP address, local port, remote port, protocol, and direction\.